dimag0g/PPM-reader/README.md

 ## Usage

 ### Installation
 Download the contents of this repository on your computer.
-Move the downloaded PPMReader directory in your Arduino library directory.
+Move everything in the PPM-reader directory in your Arduino library directory.

 ### Arduino setup and code